benjystanton/benjystanton.github.io/src/posts/2025-12-20-one-last-weeknote-for-2025.md

 - post
 - Weeknotes
 - IPO
-excerpt: "Observing users, working with assistive technology groups, and findings some great accessibility bookmarklets."
+excerpt: "Observing users, working with assistive technology groups, and finding some great accessibility bookmarklets."
 ---

 I haven't been weeknoting much recently.
 I've been focusing on    [Cymru Ddigidol](/blog/introducing-the-cymru-ddigidol-website/).
 Plus work has been a bit tough.
 But, I wanted to round off the year with one more post and some highlights.